Nossal High School: Principals

 The following individuals have served as principal of Nossal High School:

 Controversies & incidents

 Hoax bomb threats

 In 2016, numerous schools around Australia were subject to fake bomb threats over the phone and it was initially thought by some that the caller had come from Nossal High School.
 It was later revealed that Israeli-American teenager Michael Kadar was responsible for the bomb threats in Australia, and that he had also made threats in several other countries.
 He was sentenced to 10 years in prison.

-Sexting
+Predataory Behaviour

 In 2019, it emerged that Australian jazz musician James Mustafa, who worked at Nossal High School as a director of music, had sent 150 sexual text messages to a student.
 He pleaded guilty to one count of encouraging a minor to engage in sexual activity and was sentenced to two years of community service, with his name being added to the sex offender registry.